 In 1936 Joseph Densham (1883 – 1961) took over as chairman.
 That year the decision was taken to abandon the confectionery business.

 Both the company factories were destroyed by air raids during World War II.
 The offices were transferred to 52 -54 Leadenhall Street.
 As late as 1948, the company was denied licence by the government to rebuild its factories.
 As such, Mazawattee was produced by Brooke Bond until 1952.

 Mazawattee was sold to Burton, Son & Sanders, confectioners of Ipswich, in 1953.
 The freehold factory at New Cross was sold to Johnson & Phillips, electrical engineers, for £190,000, and production was moved to premises at Thomas Street, Limehouse.

 From this juncture Mazawattee was sold as an economy brand in outlets such as Woolworths.
-The brand ceased to be produced in 1965 and Densham & Sons was liquidated in 1967.
+The brand ceased to be sold in 1965 and Densham & Sons was liquidated in 1967.

 Mazawattee tea survived in South Africa until at least the mid-1980s as a catering brand for mine workers.

 2 thoughts on “So long, Ceylon: Mazawattee Tea Co”